scottenriquez/scottie-is-xxx/scottie-is-xxx/content/blog/writing/from-a-pinebook-pro/index.md

 ---
-title: "WIP: Testing the PINEBOOK Pro as a Daily Driver"
+title: "Testing the PINEBOOK Pro as a Daily Driver"
 date: "2020-07-11T22:12:03.284Z"
 description: "Using a $200 laptop as my primary machine."
 tag: "Hardware"